Cards and panels

-Use panels and cards to define areas of related content in your Shiny app.
+Use cards and panels to define areas of related content in your Shiny app.

-Use panels and cards to define areas of related content.
+Use cards and panels to define areas of related content.

 Relevant Functions